ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Embarking on the journey through the HNG Internship has been a pivotal experience in my career.
 As I strive to provide top-tier tech…</blockquote>

 <h3>2.
-Why Adobe XD Couldn’t Compete Against Figma? - <a href="https://medium.com/@kumarisakshi9595/why-adobe-xd-couldnt-compete-against-figma-4d1759665cf4" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Impact of Quantum Computing on Future UI/UX Design Trends - <a href="https://medium.com/@itsconsagous/the-impact-of-quantum-computing-on-future-ui-ux-design-trends-dbaf7694a38d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kumarisakshi`**
+✍️ **posted by `Consagoustech`**

-<blockquote>Adobe XD and Figma are two of the most popular UI/UX design tools in the market today, each with its own set of strengths and weaknesses…</blockquote>
+<blockquote>The emergence of quantum computing in UI/UX designs signals a monumental shift for the computing sector.
+By utilizing proprietary dynamics…</blockquote>

 <h3>3.
 The Future of Design: Buckle Up for These UX/UI Trends in 2024! - <a href="https://medium.com/@shailesh.7890/the-future-of-design-buckle-up-for-these-ux-ui-trends-in-2024-a9d5dfef12c5" target="_blank" rel="noopener noreferrer">link</a></h3>